Năsăud: History

+Demographics

+At the 2021 census, Năsăud had a population of 10,215.
+At the 2011 census, 93.6% of inhabitants were Romanians, 5.5% Roma, and 0.6% Hungarians.

 Economy

 Local economic activity revolves around the remittance economy generated by massive outmigration to Spain and Italy during the early 2000s, although the largest industrial employers in textiles and chemicals have been rejuvenated by European Union membership.

 The economic upturn of the mid-2000s has translated into a better city life and infrastructure improvements.
 Most notable in this regard are the refurbishing of the old military headquarters (now a museum), improved roads and more bar/restaurant options.
-Two new restaurants (Geea and La Borșanu) are popular in town.

 Education

 The town is the home of the George Coșbuc National College.